-with the crib, including incomplete assembly; missing, broken, or nonfunctioning components; ill-fitting mattress; or ineffective crib repairs.
+infant.
+Approximately 9 percent of the 126 deaths resulted from a range of hazards associated with the crib, including incomplete assembly; missing, broken, or nonfunctioning components; ill-fitting mattress; or ineffective crib repairs.
 Some of these incidents occurred in, or on, older, reassembled, recalled, or secondhand cribs.
 The remaining crib fatalities involved the presence of hazardous crib surroundings.
-Examples include strangulations from nearby cords or strings; suffocations from small objects or a plastic bag located in/near the crib; asphyxiations due to cosleeping with other children in the crib; entrapments between crib rail and a tied-down cover (e.g., a twin mattress); entrapments between crib rail and a picture frame; and in one case, an electrocution when the infant touched a power outlet from inside his crib.
+Examples include strangulations from nearby cords or strings; suffocations from small objects or a plastic bag located in/near the crib; asphyxiations due to cosleeping with other children in the crib; entrapments between crib rail and a tied-down cover (e.g., a twin mattress); entrapments between crib rail and a picture frame; and in one case, a drowning when an infant fell out of his crib into a pail of liquid.

-Between 2018 and 2020, staff identified 89 deaths associated with bassinets/cradles.
+Between 2019 and 2021, staff identified 115 deaths associated with bassinets/cradles.
 Most of these deaths were associated with extra bedding, with pillows involved in many of the suffocation deaths.
 A few of the bassinet-related deaths involved product failure or the presence of hazardous surroundings around the bassinet.

-Playpens/play yards were associated with 81 deaths between 2018 and 2020.
+Playpens/play yards were associated with 91 deaths between 2019 and 2021.
 Most of the deaths were due to asphyxiation, where the infant suffocated on a blanket/pillow/other soft bedding placed inside the play yard.
 The presence of a hazardous environment in or around the product, such as use of ill-fitting, non-original mattresses and sofa cushions in the play yards, or co-sleeping arrangements with other infants in the play yard, were associated with some of the deaths.
 A few of the fatalities involved faulty products.

-Between 2018 and 2020, infant inclined sleep products were associated with 46 deaths.
+Between 2019 and 2021, infant inclined sleepers were associated with 38 deaths.
 These products, currently banned, previously were sold with one or more inclined sleep surface adjustment positions for the seat back that are greater than 10 degrees but do not exceed 30 degrees.
-All but one of these 46 fatalities happened in recliner seats with rocking features; 1 fatality occurred in an inclined sleeper attachment that was placed in a crib.
-Some of the decedents were placed prone in the product, on soft bedding; some of the decedents were found to have rolled over, either completely or partially, ending up in a compromised position that resulted in asphyxiation deaths; a couple of the fatalities described the decedent as being found in a chin-to-chest position.
-These products are subject to the safety standard for infant sleep products that the Commission published on June 23, 2021, which became effective as of June 23, 2022 (86 Fed.
-Reg.
-33,022) and are banned under the Safe Sleep for Babies Act and the rule based on this Act which the Commission published on August 16, 2023 (88 Fed.
-Reg.
-55,554).
+All but one of these 38 fatalities happened in recliner seats with rocking features; 1 fatality occurred in an inclined sleeper attachment that was placed in a crib.
+Some of the decedents were placed prone in the product, on soft bedding; some of the decedents were found to have rolled over, either completely or partially, ending up in a compromised position that resulted in asphyxiation deaths; several of the fatalities described the decedent as being found in a chin-to-chest position.
+These products are subject to the safety standard for infant sleep products that the Commission published on June 23, 2021, which became effective as of June 23, 2022 (16 CFR part 1236) and are banned under the Safe Sleep for Babies Act and the rule based on this Act which the Commission published on August 16, 2023 (16 CFR Part 131, 88 FR 55554).